Kartikeya: Tamil literature

 Kartikeya worshipped in a procession in the Tamil festival of Thaipusam.

-Ancient Tamil text Tolkappiyam from the second century BCE mentions Ceyon ("the red one"), identified with Murugan, whose name is mentioned as Murukan ("the youth").
-Extant Sangam literature works dated between the third century BCE and the fifth century CE glorify Murugan, "the red god seated on the blue peacock, who is ever young and resplendent," as "the favoured god of the Tamils."
+Ancient Tamil text Tolkappiyam from the second century BCE mentions Ceyon ("the red one"), and Murukan ("the youth"), identified with Murugan, as the god of the hilly regions.
+Extant Sangam literature works dated between the third century BCE and the fifth century CE glorify Murugan, "the red god seated on the blue peacock, who is ever young and resplendent," as "the favoured god of the Tamils".
 Korravai is often identified as the mother of Murugan.
 Tirumurukarruppatai, estimated to have been written in the second to fourth century CE, is an ancient Tamil epic dedicated to Murugan.
 He is called Murugu and described as a god of beauty and youth, with such exaltations as "his body glows like the sun rising from the emerald sea".
 It describes him with six faces—each with a function, and twelve arms, and tells of the temples dedicated to him in the hilly regions and of his victory over evil.
 The ancient Tamil lexicon Pinkalandai identifies the name Vel with the slayer of Tarakasura.
 (Note: As per Pinkalandai, Vel means either the slayer of Tarakasura, the Chalukya kings or the god of love.
 The Chalukya kings were called as "Velpularasar" in the Tamil lexicons meaning rulers of Vel country.)
 Paripatal, a Sangam literary work from the third century CE, refers to Kartikeya as Sevvel ("red spear") and as Neduvel ("great spear").